Methodology

 Adjustments and settings:

-- Ordinary cash dividends: added to portfolio cash on the ex-dividend date for long positions and subtracted for short positions, based on shares held at the prior close.
-Buying on the ex-dividend date does not receive that dividend.
+• Ordinary cash dividends are added to portfolio cash on the ex-dividend date for long positions and subtracted for short positions, based on shares held at the prior close.
+Opening a position on the ex-dividend date does not receive or owe that dividend.
+Closing a position on the ex-dividend date still receives or owes it if the position was held at the prior close.
+Ordinary cash dividends are retained as cash and deployed only when the strategy trades (entry, exit, rebalance, or resize).

-- No synthetic “artificial future bar.”
+• No synthetic “artificial future bar.”

 Calendar conventions:

-- Month-end: last trading day of the calendar month.
+• “Month-end” is the last trading day of the calendar month.

-- Year-end: last trading day of the calendar year.
+• “Year-end” is the last trading day of the calendar year.

 Indicators and eligibility: